-The focus of this strategy is primarily on QLDC public-owned land, however, it is recognised that the Department of Conservation (DOC) and privately owned open space also make a considerable contribution to the open space network (e.g. Ben Lomond Station or Deans Bank).
+The focus of this strategy is primarily on QLDC public owned land, however, it is recognised that DOC and privately owned open space also make a considerable contribution to the open space network (e.g. Ben Lomond Station or Deans Bank).

-The Strategy deals with the provision of land and the variety of experiences the parks offer, including what assets may be expected on different types of parks.
+The strategy deals with the provision of land and the variety of experiences the parks offer, including what assets may be expected on different types of parks.
 However, it does not go into the detail of activities, assets or major facilities that occur on that land.
 These are considered in the QLDC Asset Management Plan, Tree Strategy and the recently prepared Community Facilities Strategy and Regional Sports Facility Strategy.